k-int/folio-grails-module-demo/README.md

 The default branch for this project has been updated to be grails_3_3_0_manual_schema_per_tenant this branch now demonstrates an approach to implementing schema-per-tenant in folio/okapi modules based on the grails ecosystem.
 Important points to note are:

 * The management of the database schema is done by liquibase database migrations.
 This allows the app to have one set of "Core" migrations, and separate migrations for tenants.
-* The dmeo module no longer uses a shared "grails_module_tenant" but instead uses database metadata to enumerate the tenant/module instances
+* The demo module no longer uses a shared "grails_module_tenant" but instead uses database metadata to enumerate the tenant/module instances
 * The approch taken with migrations allows very fine grained control over schemas and when they are upgraded, this is much prefered to the traditional grails approach of always comparing the schema at app startup time.
 With high volume tenants, this becomes very prohibitive.
 The approach adopted here (Deeply inspired by this SO post: https://stackoverflow.com/questions/44176219/unable-to-dynamically-provision-a-gorm-capable-data-source-in-grails-3 and massive kudos to SO user jondow)
 * the okapi tenant controller calls the tenant admin service to provision the schema and confiure tables.